Updated April 2026

 Review Your Sum Insured Annually

-Building costs in NZ have risen significantly.
-An outdated sum insured could leave you underinsured.
-Use the Cordell Calculator or get a quantity surveyor estimate to check your rebuild cost.
+Building costs in Australia have risen considerably.
+An outdated sum insured could leave you underinsured and facing a shortfall at claim time.
+Use a rebuild cost calculator or get a quantity surveyor estimate.

 3